 - Photos of the item as it arrives to the recipient, including packaging and closeups of the damage to the item

-In the same fashion as packaging, it’s up to your discretion of how many precautions you’d like to take when insuring trading card shipments.
+In the same fashion as packaging, it’s up to your discretion on how many precautions you’d like to take when insuring trading card shipments.
 The higher the value, the more precautions you’ll want to take to make sure that you don’t lose money on your shipment.

 Ship Your Cards with the Right Services

 Since these shipments will all be smaller and lighter, USPS will definitely be the best place for competitive pricing for shipping trading and playing cards.
-You’ll have a couple different options for shipping them out, depending on how many cards you’re shipping, and how highly they’re valued.
+You’ll have a couple of different options for shipping them out, depending on how many cards you’re shipping, and how highly they’re valued.
 We’ve listed those below:

 - First Class Package Service – This is the majority of card shipments.
-First Class Package is perfect for lightweight shipments under a pound, and allows you to add up to $1,000 value per shipment for insurance.
+First Class Package is perfect for lightweight shipments under a pound and allows you to add up to $1,000 value per shipment for insurance.
 If you’re shipping 5 cards or less, you should be set with this service.

 Never mail your product!
-Some shipper may be inclined to send cards via First Class Mail to save money, but this is the wrong move.
+Some shippers may be inclined to send cards via First Class Mail to save money, but this is the wrong move.
 Using mailing services will put your card shipments at a higher risk of damage, theft, and loss.
 Plus, mailing services don’t come with tracking numbers like package services do, so you won’t be able to track your cards and know when they get delivered.

 Pro Tip: If you’re shipping a trading or playing card of high value, it might not hurt to add Signature Confirmation on your shipment!
-This is just another layer of protection to ensure safe and correct delivery of your card(s).
+This is just another layer of protection to ensure the safe and correct delivery of your card(s).